 Penn in the News

-Donald Kettl of the School of Arts and Sciences says the CDC is not always immune to partisan politics.
+Donald Kettl of the School of Arts and Sciences says civility is at a low point in the Senate.

-Arthur Caplan of the School of Medicine discusses responsible physician-assisted and financial planning.
+Brian Strom of the School of Medicine discusses diabetes drug treatments.

 Thomas Sugrue of the School of Arts and Sciences discusses the Plainfield riots and is cited for co-authoring "Plainfield Burning: Black Rebellion in the Suburban North."

 Michael Cleare, associate vice provost for research and executive director of the Center for Technology Transfer, is profiled.

 Harris Steinberg of the School of Design authors an op-ed on urban planning.